5.4 External Identity Mapping

 Use case: Ideal for organizations that rely on cloud-based identity providers or enterprise SSO platforms.

 How it works: Users log in via a redirect to the external provider.
-Once authenticated, Thinfinity receives a token confirming identity.
+Once authenticated, Thinfinity Workspace receives a token confirming identity.

 OAuth Required Parameters